SparkPost/java-sparkpost/README.md

 # SparkPost Java Library

-Use this repository in Java applications to easily access the SparkPost Email Library in your application.
+Use this library in Java applications to easily access the SparkPost Email API in your application.

 ## Getting Started